Towards optimal spectral gaps in large genus

 More recent works motivated by the problem of understanding $\lambda_1$ of typical high genus surfaces include results on Weil-Petersson volume polynomials \cite{AM} and the geometry of typical surfaces \cite{MT}.

 For some additional open problems related to random surfaces, see \cite[Section 10.4]{Tour}.
-In analogy with regular graphs \cite{Alon}, we expect that Riemann surfaces of high genus have Cheeger constant bounded away from 1, and that Theorem \ref{T:main} cannot be obtained using the Cheeger inequality.
-See \cite{NWX, WuXueParlier} for a recent study of separating geodesics.
+In analogy with regular graphs \cite{Alon}, we expect that Riemann surfaces of high genus have Cheeger constant bounded away from 1, and that Theorem \ref{T:main} cannot be obtained using the Cheeger inequality.\footnote{ Added in proof: This expectation was proven correct in \cite{NewCheeger}.} See \cite{NWX, WuXueParlier} for a recent study of separating geodesics.

 Additional results on small eigenvalues can be found in \cite{WuXue2, Dub}.